schmmd/www.schmitztech.com/_posts/2016-09-10-polelathe.md

 As winter came, I needed an indoor solution to my pole lathe because it's constantly raining and it's dark by 5.
-At first I thought I should jump headfirst into building a treadle lathe, but instead I built a double spring pole lathe, roughtly following Roy Underhill's design in [The Woodwright's
+At first I thought I should jump headfirst into building a treadle lathe, but instead I built a double spring pole lathe, roughly following Roy Underhill's design in [The Woodwright's
 Shop: A Practical Guide to Traditional Woodcraft](https://www.amazon.com/Woodwrights-Shop-Practical-Traditional-Woodcraft/dp/0807840823/ref=la_B001JSBCO0_1_1?s=books&ie=UTF8&qid=1480727520&sr=1-1).